 PerioChip (oral rinse)

 PerioChip is used to treat gingivitis (swelling, redness, bleeding gums).
-Chlorhexidine gluconate is usually prescribed by a dentist.
+This medicine is usually prescribed by a dentist.

 PerioChip is not for treating all types of gingivitis.
 Use the medication only to treat the condition your dentist prescribed it for.
 Do not share this medication with another person, even if they have the same gum symptoms you have.

 PerioChip may also be used for purposes not listed in this medication guide.

 PerioChip can cause a rare but serious allergic reaction that may be life-threatening.
 Get emergency medical help if you have: hives, severe skin rash; wheezing, difficult breathing; cold sweats, feeling light-headed; swelling of your face, lips, tongue, or throat.